John Jacob (East India Company officer): Afghan War

 After seven years employed with his regiment, he was then employed as subordinate to the collector of Gujarat.
-In 1838 he was ordered to Sind with the Bombay column, to join the army of the Indus at the outbreak of the First Anglo-Afghan War.
+In 1838 he was ordered to Sind with the Bombay column, to join the Army of the Indus at the outbreak of the First Anglo-Afghan War.

 He first saw active service in the summer of 1839 as a subaltern of artillery, the force led by Sir John Keane, sent to invade the Upper Sindh.
 He was given command of the Sind Horse by Sir James Outram in 1841; in 1842 he was additionally placed in political charge of the whole of the Cutchee frontier.
-He saw his first major action as Brevet Captain at the Battle of Meanee, with the British force sent to conquer Sindh.
+He saw his first major action as Brevet-captain at the Battle of Meanee, with the British force sent to conquer Sindh.
 He was made a Companion of the Order of the Bath.

 He set about to recruit a second regiment of Sind Horse, which Napier announced in a letter dated 28 November 1846 would be called Jacob's Horse.
-As Irregular Cavalry, each regiment had only three European officers, a system that Jacob argued should be extended to all Indian cavalry regiments.
+As Irregular cavalry, each regiment had only three European officers, a system that Jacob argued should be extended to all Indian cavalry regiments.
 Both regiments were absorbed into the Indian Army in 1860 and ultimately became the 35th Sind Horse and the 36th Jacob's Horse.
 They saw active service in Northern and Central India, Persia and Afghanistan, and during World War I in France.
 They were amalgamated in 1921 and became known as the 14th Prince of Wales's Own Scinde Horse.

 Transforming the Village of Khangarh to City of Jacobabad

 In 1847 Jacob was placed in political charge of the frontier and established his headquarters at Khangurh.
 At the time he set foot on there, the area was known as Upper Sind 'desert', littered with marauders who looted for living.
 At the first place he restored peace in the area by thoroughly defeating the predator tribes.
 Then he started building infrastructure for the town, (at the village of Khangurh and its surroundings).
 Being an architect and an engineer himself, he designed and then executed the plans of laying a wide road network around the town that measured a good 600 miles (965 km).
-In that he resolved the problem of unavailability of potable water for the residents by excavating a tank that contained water brought from Indus through a canal.
-His biggest and most important feat was the excavation of Begaree Canal, originating from Guddu barrage on river Indus, going round the district irrigating thousands of acres of land previously uncultivated, thereby providing means of living to thousands of people.
+In that he resolved the problem of unavailability of potable water for the residents by excavating a tank that contained water brought from the Indus through a canal.
+His biggest and most important feat was the excavation of Begaree Canal, originating from the Guddu barrage on the river Indus, going round the district irrigating thousands of acres of land previously uncultivated, thereby providing means of living to thousands of people.